 When considering the how to approach the compliance for the RCM Radiocommunications requirements for Australia we need to consider the ACMA requirements and also the product itself, i.e. what type of transmitter or receiver the product is.

 The Radiocommunications (Low Interference Potential Devices) Class Licence 2015 (the LIPD Class Licence) allows the usage and operation of a wide range of low power radiocommunications devices as per the set out defined frequency allocations over the spectrum.
 The class license defines the allowable characteristics of the including frequency of operation, maximum radiated power and other conditions depending upon the classification of the device.

 There are many types of transmitters for various uses, these are categorized along with the standards applying to them and the compliance levels (which determine the level of compliance evidence required) in “Schedule 2 Applicable standards and compliance levels” of Radiocommunications (Compliance Labelling – Devices) Notice 2014.

 Short Range Devices

-Included within group of short range devices are Bluetooth, Wi-Fi (802.11b,g,n etc), ZigBee, 433 MHz remotes etc as stated previously are compliance level 1.
+Included within a group of short-range devices are Bluetooth, Wi-Fi (802.11b,g,n etc), ZigBee, 433 MHz remotes etc as stated previously are compliance level 1.